New Call for Proposals for Training National Judges in EU Competition Law (SMP-COMP-JUDG-2022)

 At the annual conference in Copenhagen, it was suggested that the AECLJ seeks to establish a network of first points of contact; these would be available to fellow competition law judges when they wished to ask a question concerning the application of competition law in another State.
 The Association’s Secretariat, on firstname.lastname@example.org, provides a contact for the United Kingdom and it is contacting judges in other States with a view to nominations.
 The Association’s Secretariat, on email@example.com, provides an initial contact point and it is contacting judges in other States with a view to volunteers.
 The following judges have already volunteered:

-Denmark:- Mads Bundgaard Larsen – Vice-President, Maritime & Commercial Court, Copenhagen
+Denmark:- Mads Bundgaard Larsen – President-elect, Maritime & Commercial Court, Copenhagen

 France: - Sylvaine Poillot-Peruzzetto, Court of Cassation, Paris